prescottprue/hypercube-server/README.md

 # [Hypercube-Server](http://hyper-cube.herokuapp.com)

-This repo is the **SERVER* for [Hypercube]() and the Hypercube API.
-If you are just looking to use the Hypercube application to develop applications in the browser, please visit [hyper-cube.herokuapp.com](http://hyper-cube.herokuapp.com).
+This repo is the **SERVER** for [Hypercube]() and the Hypercube API.
+If you are just looking to use the Hypercube application to develop applications in the browser, please visit [hyper-cube.s3.com](http://hyper-cube.herokuapp.com).

 ## Getting Started